-Robert Lewis Managing Director of PMAC Environmental has worked in the Waste Management industry since 1998, culminating in the creation of PMAC Environmental in 2012.
+Robert Lewis Managing Director of PMAC Environmental has worked in the Waste Management industry since 1996, culminating in the creation of PMAC Energy Ltd in 2016.

-PMAC Environmental is a company that is well respected internationally for its professionalism and is acknowledged to be on the frontline of waste management practice and innovation.
+Founded in 2016 by Robert & Alison Lewis, PMAC Energy is a company that is well respected internationally for its professionalism and is acknowledged to be on the frontline of waste management practice and innovation.
 As one of the UK’s most innovative total waste management companies, PMAC Environmental quickly recognised the significance of Energy from Waste technologies.

 Energy from Waste facilities divert huge volumes of waste from landfill and provide a sustainable option for energy recovery.
 They can generate substantial amounts of energy, helping to reduce the dependence on unsustainable fossil fuels.
 In doing so, Energy form Waste facilities make a vital contribution to the sustainable energy generation capacity of the UK.